RaviTella/PlayJavaAzureCosmosSQL/README.md

 ## First:
  * Java 8
  * sbt
- * Create a Cosmos DB collection for SQL API
+ * Create a Cosmos DB collection for SQL API.
+Use "/reader" as the partition key.

 ## Then:
 * Update the following properties in application.cong for PlayJavaReadingListWebApp with your Cosmos DB connection information